-Take your Instant Pot and add 1 Tbsp of olive oil.
+Take your Instant Pot and add 1 tablespoon of olive oil.

 Add the onion, carrots, and potatoes into the Instant Pot.

-Now add 2 Tbsp of tomato paste along with the remaining veggies– cabbage and beets.
+Now add 2 tablespoon of tomato paste along with the remaining veggies-- cabbage and beets.

 Add 6 cups of Vegetable Stock, pepper, and salt to taste.

 Let it cook on High pressure for 13 minutes, then release the pressure afterward using a quick release.